By Lisa Diers, RD, LD, E-RYT Director of Nutrition and Yoga Services Manager

 Remove.
 This stands for the experimental trials to discover what foods may be triggering your digestive symptoms.
 Remove also indicates the possibility that unhelpful microbes may need to be “removed” from your GI tract (pathogenic bacteria, yeast, and/or parasites).
 For all individuals, especially those who have a challenging relationship with food, it is vital to receive support and guidance from a nutrition professional who has been trained in food allergies and sensitivities.
 It is recommended to start by exploring foods first and to seek further guidance for removing pathogenic microbes if symptoms persist.

 Replace.
 Many individuals with unrest within their guts have insufficient digestive acids and/or enzymes.
 This may be due to periods of malnourishment, inadequate stimulation of these processes within the GI tract (ex: restriction or purging), or inflammation throughout the gut as a result of unknown food intolerances.
 Just like with the “remove” steps, it is important to get guidance around whether or not taking digestive acids and/or enzymes would be safe and appropriate.

 Repair.
-This is the time when emphasis is placed on all the incredible, nourishing foods that one needs to be consuming in order physically repair the delicate gut tissues.
+This is the time when the emphasis is placed on all the incredible, nourishing foods that one needs to be consuming in order to physically repair the delicate gut tissues.
 Of all the therapeutic foods used in this process, traditional bone broth is by far the most beneficial.
-Other foods include phenols from dark-colored fruits and vegetables, a variety of fats, as well as ample amino acids from a wide-array of protein sources.
+Other foods include phenols from dark-colored fruits and vegetables, a variety of fats, as well as ample amino acids from a wide array of protein sources.